 ADA Access: There are 6 ADA-compliant RV sites that have been widened to accommodate wheelchairs, with accessible picnic tables and leveled sites.
 The campground loop roads are paved and mostly level, with considerable sloping inclines and declines.
 Restroom facilities are partially accessible, with accessible showers available at the nearby launderette.
 Routes to the amphitheater are paved but on a sloping incline/decline.

 Complimentary WiFi/internet service is available at the restaurants, marina, activities desk, launderette, and stores.
-Cellular coverage varies, and may be available depending location within the campground and service provider.
+Cellular coverage varies, and may be available depending on location within the campground and service provider.
 Firewood, food, ice, camping supplies and more can be purchased at the grocery store and adjacent gift shop.
-Please note that some facilities and services—including restaurants, activities, and retail operations—may have modifications or limitations.
-Learn More.

 The maximum stay permitted at the Colter Bay RV Park is 14 nights, and the maximum cumulative stay between all Grand Teton National Park campgrounds is 30 nights.